Natural Gas

 International Restructuring and Privatization

-Internationally, Hunton Andrews Kurth has been engaged in a variety of natural gas and oil matters.
+Internationally, Hunton has been engaged in a variety of natural gas and oil matters.
 We regularly assist governments and their agencies, including government-owned corporations, that seek to reform (or create) regulatory systems and advise them on the legal, commercial and financial issues pertaining to infrastructure development and privatization projects.
 For example, our lawyers represent the government of Tanzania in all phases of the development of a major gas-to-electricity project, which includes the construction of gas production, processing and pipeline facilities, and have developed proposed regulations for Pakistan’s natural gas sector.
 Similarly, we have represented governments and developers in natural gas transactions in the United Kingdom, Hungary, Croatia, Poland and Lithuania.
 In Bolivia, Colombia, Mexico, Brazil and Argentina, we have assisted power project developers with the development and financing of gas-fired power projects.
 The firm has advised lenders on gas pipeline construction and fuel supply issues in Brazil and Argentina.
 In Ukraine, we advised the Government on legislative initiatives (including a draft Production Sharing Agreement Law) and on streamlining administrative permitting processes designed to attract foreign private investment in coal bed methane extraction.
 We also advised the Government of Ukraine on the marketing capacity of the Odessa-Brody oil pipeline.

 We also work regularly with international lending institutions such as the World Bank and the Inter-American Development Bank, and commercial lenders.
 Our lawyers have provided advice on the institutional and financial restructuring of the Jordanian oil, natural gas and power industries, and have been involved in a number of gas and electric projects under the auspices of the World Bank.
 We also represented a consortium on all aspects of bidding to develop and own a major gas pipeline project in Mexico.
 Subsequently, our lawyers represented one of the project’s equity owners in all aspects of project development and financing.
-In our work on all of these matters, we have taken full advantage of the range of regulatory, financial, commercial, dispute resolution, and governmental relations experience that Hunton Andrews Kurth possesses.
+In our work on all of these matters, we have taken full advantage of the range of regulatory, financial, commercial, dispute resolution, and governmental relations experience that Hunton possesses.

 Insights